-Crystallising exceptional value for our shareholders - the Investment Adviser identified the opportunity to realise the Company's holding in Eversholt Rail at a material uplift, as a result of the increase in the market's interest for rail leasing assets.
+Crystallising exceptional value for our shareholders.
+The Investment Adviser identified the opportunity to realise the Company's holding in Eversholt Rail at a material uplift, as a result of the increase in the market's interest for rail leasing assets.
 The Board and Investment Adviser carefully evaluated the price offered against their assessment of the potential for the business, as well as the impact on the Company's investment portfolio of selling this investment.
 The sale of the Company's holding in Eversholt Rail generated net proceeds of £365 million which, including the dividend of £15.5 million paid in December 2014, as well as the settlement of all interest receivable, represent an uplift of £139 million compared to the valuation of the Company's holding in the business at 30 September 2014.
 The sale crystallised an IRR of over 40% and a money multiple of 3.4x.
+This is described in the case study on page 20.

-Driving value from the Core infrastructure portfolio - during the course of the year, the Investment Adviser worked with AWG on finalising its business plan for the 2015-2020 regulatory period ("AMP6") and in assessing the impact of Ofwat's draft and final determinations.
+Driving value from the Core infrastructure portfolio.
+During the course of the year, the Investment Adviser worked with AWG on finalising its business plan for the 2015-2020 regulatory period ("AMP6") and in assessing the impact of Ofwat's draft and final determinations.
 The Investment Adviser is now focusing with the management team on the implementation of the capital expenditure and efficiency programmes to drive value through AMP6.
 Elenia will enter a new regulatory period in January 2016 and the Investment Adviser is working with the business to assess the impact of draft guidelines for the next regulatory settlement issued in February 2015 by the Finnish Energy Authority.
-The Investment Adviser continued to work with the Company's portfolio companies to optimise their capital structure and was able to take advantage of positive market conditions for debt issuance to complete refinancings for Oystercatcher and XLT in October 2014 and February 2015 respectively, while Elenia issued two new bonds under its Whole Business Securitisation programme.
+The Investment Adviser continued to work with the Company's portfolio companies to optimise their capital structure and was able to take advantage of positive market conditions for debt issuance to complete refinancings for Oystercatcher and XLT in October 2014 and February 2015 respectively, while Elenia issued two new bonds under its Whole Business Securitisation programme (see pages 43 and 45).